90 Years of the Oriental Theatre From Saxe to Milwaukee Film

 Oriental Schedule, October 17th, 1982 – January 8th, 1983, Milwaukee Public Library, Art, Music & Recreation Manuscripts and Playbills Collection, Oriental Theatre.

 By the mid-1980s, the VCR was cutting into the Oriental's trade.
 Landmark made the controversial decision to split the theater into a triplex to remain financially viable.
 They avoided massacring it as when the Centre (Warner) built a false ceiling to create separate theaters for the auditorium and balcony.
 Two smaller theaters were created in the auditorium underneath the Oriental's balcony.
-I liked sitting underneath the first few rows of the balcony.
+I liked sitting underneath the first few rows of the balcony when it was a single screen.

 The Oriental became an art house theater with a weekly bill.
 New Land Enterprises bought the building in 2004.
 Milwaukee Film started the Milwaukee Film Festival in 2009 and the Oriental became its main venue.
 On Sunday, news broke that Milwaukee Film signed a 31 –year lease to become the latest operator of the Oriental on July 1st, 2018.